MeryllEssig/sentence-extractor/README.md

 # Sentence Extractor

-This project is aimed at providing a tool for auto-extracting sentences from text corpus (txt files) in a specific language, to create a corpus of sentences for Mozilla [https://common-voice.github.io/sentence-collector](Sentence Collector).
+This project is aimed at providing a tool for auto-extracting sentences from text corpus (txt files) in a specific language, to create a corpus of sentences for Mozilla [Sentence Collector](https://common-voice.github.io/sentence-collector).

 ## Install dependencies